Seven Days (newspaper)

 Seven Days is an alternative weekly newspaper that is distributed every Wednesday in Vermont.
-The American Newspapers Representatives estimates Seven Days' circulation to be 35,000 papers.
-It is distributed free of charge throughout Burlington, Middlebury, Montpelier, Stowe, the Mad River Valley, Rutland, St. Albans, and Plattsburgh, New York.
+The American Newspapers Representatives estimate Seven Days' circulation to be 35,000 papers.
+It is distributed free of charge throughout Burlington, Middlebury, Montpelier, Stowe, the Mad River Valley, Rutland and St. Albans.

-Seven Days is published by Da Capo Publishing, Inc., and owned by Paula Routly and a group of longtime employees.
+Seven Days is published by Da Capo Publishing, Inc., and is owned by Paula Routly and a group of longtime employees.